 7. Use as a Mulch

-A popular use of coffee grounds is incorporating them directly into the vegetable garden or flower bed as mulch.
+A popular use of composted coffee grounds is incorporating them directly into the vegetable garden or flower bed as mulch.
 Spread around the base of plants, they provide a nutrient-rich mulch.

 However, avoid using it on plants that do not like acidic soil.